GoogleCloudDataproc/initialization-actions/gcs/INSTALL.md

-*   If the test issued a message related to authorization, make sure that you have access to Cloud Storage using [gsutil](https://cloud.google.com/storage/docs/gsutil) (`gsutil gs://some-bucket`), and that the credentials in your configuration are correct.
+*   If the test issued a message related to authorization, make sure that you have access to Cloud Storage using [gsutil](https://cloud.google.com/storage/docs/gsutil) (`gsutil ls -b gs://<some-bucket>`), and that the credentials in your configuration are correct.